 - No visitors currently abusing alcohol or drugs will be allowed on campus.

 - No sexual activity will be tolerated.
 Violation of this rule will result in immediate discharge from the program.

 - Visitors will not be allowed to bring anything into the building.
 Neither food nor drinks may be brought in during the visit.
 No CELL phones or cameras may be brought in.
-No Purses or Baby Bags.
-No FOOD or Drinks.

 - Rayville Recovery reserves the right to drug screen any person who enters the premises.
-If a person has a positive screen for any drugs, they will not be allowed to enter the building until such time as they can produce a clean drug screen (Hair Test).
+If a person has a positive screen for any drugs, they will not be allowed to enter the building until they can produce a clean drug screen (Hair Test).
 The cost of the Hair Test will not be the responsibility of Rayville Recovery.
 If alcohol is detected, the visitor will lose their right to visit the following weekend.

 IT IS ILLEGAL FOR ANYONE TO BRING ALCOHOL, DRUGS, KNIVES OR FIREARMS ONTO THE RAYVILLE RECOVERY GROUNDS.
 IT IS THE POLICY OF RAYVILLE RECOVERY THAT ANY PERSON IN VIOLATION OF THIS RULE WILL BE TURNED OVER TO THE POLICE (NO EXCEPTIONS).

 The above rules are enforced.
 Do NOT enter the premises late.
 Children ARE NOT ALLOWED to attend orientation and must be dropped off after orientation is over to attend the visitation.
 Children who are unruly, disruptive and unable to follow the rules will be excused.
 It is RECOMMENDED that all children attending visitation have eaten a well-balanced meal and are well rested before the visitation.
 Once you leave the facility, you will not be allowed re-entry.